nmolivo/dataquest_eng/README.md

 Here's how to get DataQuest's Data Engineering Track missions' content to work on your localhost.
 Using data from my <a href = "https://github.com/nmolivo/valencia-data-projects/tree/master/valenbisi">Valenbisi ARIMA modeling project</a>, I will walk through steps using PostgreSQL, Postico, and the Command Line to get our DataQuest exercises running out of a Jupyter Notebook.

-This will not be a repeat of the many resources I used, so be sure to look out for any links I include if it seems I've skipped a few steps.
+This will not be a complete repitition of the many resources I used, so be sure to look out for any links I include if it seems I've skipped a few steps.

+<font color = 'blue'>Important note: In DataQuest, each exercise re-initiates the connection and cursor class of `psycopg2` when interacting with the Postgres DB, with no deliberate closing of the connection.
+When we productionize our scripts, it will be more efficient and correct to use a `with` statement, which will close the connection once the operations are complete.</font>

 ### Getting started with PostgreSQL and Postico (<a href="https://github.com/nmolivo/dataquest_eng/blob/master/01_intro_postgres.ipynb">01_intro_postgres</a>):
 ------